Open-VTS/OVTS-Device/README.md

 ## OVTS-Device

 OVTS-Device is the device application of [OVTS](https://github.com/Open-VTS) project.
-This repo contains device source code and hardware schematics and PCB files.
+This repo contains device application and hardware schematics and PCB gerber files for device manufacturing.

 ![OVTS Device](./screenshots/board-3d.png)